ariguillegp/archlinux/installation/install.md

     # pacman -S grub efibootmgr
     # grub-install --target=x86_64-efi --bootloader-id=GRUB --efi-directory=/boot

+In the file `/etc/default/grub` edit the line `GRUB_CMDLINE_LINUX` to:

+    cryptdevice=UUID=device-UUID:cryptlvmroot root=/dev/vg-root/lv-root

+Substitute `device-UUID` with UUID of the `lv-root` device.
+You can find it on `etc/fstab`

+If you have an Intel or AMD CPU, enable microcode updates in addition.

+    # pacman -S intel-ucode (only for Intel CPUs)
+    # pacman -S amd-ucode (only for AMD CPUs)

+Generate GRUB's configuration file:

     # grub-mkconfig -o /boot/grub/grub.cfg

 ### Install desktop environment

+Install the windows manager first:

+    # pacman -S xorg

+Next you can install the desktop environment (Gnome) and enable the services if you want

+    # systemctl start gdm.service
+    # systemctl enable gdm.service

+Network manager is also very useful, so we will enable it as well

+    # systemctl enable NetworkManager.service

+Now you are ready to reboot and test your installation:

+    # reboot

 ## Post-installation